zeynepdincel/internship-projects/Exchange Rate API/Readme.md

 and converts foreign currency by pulling current exchange rate information from the API.

 ## File Structure
-`Exchange Rate API.sln:` is the c# file where the game codes are written.
+`Program.cs:` is the c# file where the game codes are written.